+- wildlife and ecology;

+- residential amenity, and

+- flood risk.

-- Good site planning will also aid greater energy efficiency in new development, for example, by seeking to maximise solar gain. - Lea NDP welcomes the introduction of cycleways in the county, and where possible the ability to join up with such schemes will be encouraged.
+- Good site planning will also aid greater energy efficiency in new development, for example, by seeking to maximise solar gain.

+- Lea NDP welcomes the introduction of cycleways in the county, and where possible the ability to join up with such schemes will be encouraged.